Who We Are

 EDP’s education program has included camps for students to learn the ins and outs of putting on a production as well as classes and workshops.
 Additionally, Take a Kid to the Theatre is our outreach program that allows us to share the joy and wonder of live theatre with families in shelters and transitional housing.
 We also provide scholarships for students interested in pursuing theatre arts.

-Edmonds Driftwood Players was the recipient of the 2018 People’s Choice Gregory Award for “Best Theatre” hosted by Theatre Puget Sound, the 2019 Broadway World Awards/Nominations, and the 2019 WSCTA Kaleidoscope Awards (Silent Sky).
+Edmonds Driftwood Players was the recipient of the 2018 People’s Choice Gregory Award for “Best Theatre” hosted by Theatre Puget Sound, the 2019 Broadway World Awards/Nominations, the 2019 WSCTA Kaleidoscope Awards (Silent Sky), and multiple 2023 & 2024 Broadway World Seattle award nominations.
+In 2023, 2024, and 2025, EDP won the “Best of Edmonds: Live Theatre” category.
+EDP was a nominee for 2025 People’s Choice Gregory Award for “Best Theatre” hosted by Theatre Puget Sound, as well as nominated for multiple categories of the 2025 Sound on Stage Awards.

 In November 2018, ARTSWA selected the downtown area of the City of Edmonds as Washington State’s first Certified Creative District.
-Edmonds Driftwood Players is proud to be included in the Edmonds Creative District.
+Edmonds Driftwood Players is proud to be included in the Edmonds Creative District and their continued certification.

 EDP HISTORY